ansible/ansible/docs/docsite/rst/vault.rst

 Ansible 2.4, multiple vault passwords can be used each time Ansible runs, so any vault files or vars that needed to be decrypted all had to use the same password.

-Since Ansible 2.4, vault files or vars can be that are encrypted with different passwords can be used at the same time.
+Since Ansible 2.4, vault files or vars that are encrypted with different passwords can be used at the same time.

 For example, a playbook can now include a vars file encrypted with a 'dev' vault